- LIP is a rare interstitial lung disease characterized by the diffuse proliferation of lymphoid tissue within the lung interstitium.

 - No association with smoking history

-- Bilateral lower lobes of the lung
+- Bilateral lower lobes of the lung but also mid lung zones

-Lower Lobes Why?
+Lower Lobes predominant Why?

 - exact reason for this preference is